nvaccess/addon-datastore/README.md

 ## API data generation details

-Github actions can be configured to run a commit modifies a certain path, E.G. `addons/`.
+The NV Access server will be configured to respond to a Webhook to pull from this repository and run code to transform the data.
-This can regenerate the required views of the data, and commit it the `_ds` path.
+This can regenerate the required views of the data for the exposed API's
-A second Github action can be configured to run when there is a commit to the `_ds` path, which will then trigger a Webhook to notify the API server of the changes.

 ### Overview

-For each version of NVDA, the meta-data of the most recent (the highest version number) of each Addon is automatically added, based on the data in 'NVDA-Addon-submission'.
+For each version of NVDA, the meta-data of the most recent (the highest version number) of each Addon is automatically added, based on the data in 'addon-store-submission'.

+Code for this will be stored in the `_tools` folder.
+This will enable interested parties to generate the same view of the data locally.

-### Layout
+### Data views

-Root directory of repository:
+Required transformations of the data:
-- `/_ds/NVDA API Version/addon-1-ID/release.json`
+- `/NVDA API Version/addon-1-ID/release.json`
-- `/_ds/NVDA API Version/addon-1-ID/pre-rel.json`
+- `/NVDA API Version/addon-1-ID/pre-rel.json`
-- `/_ds/NVDA API Version/addon-2-ID/release.json`
+- `/NVDA API Version/addon-2-ID/release.json`
-- `/_ds/NVDA API Version/all.json`
+- `/NVDA API Version/all.json`

 Notes:
 - 'NVDA API Version' will be something like '2019.3', there will be one folder for each NVDA API Version.